zhonglin-xu/vimrc/README.md

 ## How to install on Linux or Mac?

+	git clone --recurse-submodules git@github.com:zhonglin-xu.vimrc.git
 	sh ./install.sh

 ## How to install on Windows?

-Use [git for windows](http://gitforwindows.org/) to checkout the repository and run the installation instructions above.
+Use [git for windows](http://gitforwindows.org/) to checkout the repository(include submodules) and run the installation instructions above.
 No special instructions needed ;-)

 ## Included Plugins